ingeniasoftware/luthier-framework/README.md

 <p align="center"><strong>WARNING: Under development!</strong></p>

-**Luthier Framework** is a versatile PHP micro-framework for build APIs and websites quickly.
+**Luthier Framework** is a versatile PHP micro-framework for build APIs and small websites quickly.
 When we say "micro" we mean REALLY micro: in fact, only Composer and a single .php file is required to start.

 ### Features

 * Based on the Symfony components
+* Easy to learn and extend
-* Easy-to-use and flexible router with middleware support
+* Powerful and flexible router with middleware support
-* Dependency Injection container (based on Pimple)
+* CSRF protection
 * JSON and XML response helpers
+* Validator with translated error messages
+* Dependency Injection container
-* Command Line Interface
+* Command Line Interface command creation
-* Optional built-in plain PHP template engine with Twig and Blade integration available
+* Built-in plain PHP template engine with Twig and Blade integration

 ### Requirements